exercism/sml/README.md

 $ bin/configlet sync --update -e {{ slug }}
 ```

+### Provide a solution in `example.sml`

-The hardest part is to write a valid solution `example.sml` which passes the test-suite.
-But you
+The most creative part is to write a valid solution `example.sml` which passes the test-suite.
+To
-certainly can do that because you want to add the exercise.
-To verify that your solution is valid
-just execute the tests like so
+verify that your solution is valid just execute the tests like so

 ```shell
 $ make test-{{ slug }}
 ```

+### Linting

 Finally check if the linter is satisfied with your work